 In terms of lenses, a slightly wide angle or normal lens is generally a good choice and opt for an ISO between 100 and 400, starting with the highest and adjusting to suit your environment.
 For group shots opt for a fast shutter speed.
 Start at 1/125th or higher and adjust.
 To keep all your exposures consistent, simply opt for manual mode.

 If the situation allows, a tripod can be really handy for family portrait photography, allowing you to take time with the shot, make eye contact with your group and keep a steady focus.
+If you’re using a photographer or getting a friend to help out rather than using a self timer, the use of a tripod allows the person taking the photo to engage with the group as they take the pictures, and you should get a more candid shot as a result.

 In order to get that natural shot, good composition is key.
 Make sure you vary the head heights, don’t shoot heads on the horizon line and be mindful of any encroaching shadows from trees or buildings.